 If you’re moving your iPad up from iPadOS 13.4 you get the shortest list of changes and the smallest download size.
 If you’re moving up from an older version of iPadOS, your iPadOS 13.4.1 update will be more substantial.
 That’s because the changes from the updates you skipped are baked in.

-iPadOS 13.2.2 is an important upgrade and most of you will want to install it today or at some point in the near future.
-However, it’s difficult to predict how the software will run on your tablet and that’s why you’ll want to prepare yourself, and your device, for the move.
+iPadOS 13.4.1 is an important upgrade and most of you will want to install it today or at some point in the near future.
+That said, it’s difficult to predict how the software will run on your tablet and that’s why you’ll want to prepare yourself, and your device, for the move.
 A little prep work before the installation should help you avoid serious issues.

-So, if you’re having a great experience on iPadOS 13.1.3 or below, you’ll want to approach iPadOS 13.2.2 with extreme caution.
+However, Apple has stopped signing on iPadOS 13.3.1 and older versions of iPadOS.
+So, if you’re having a great experience on iPadOS 13.3.1 or older, you’ll want to approach iPadOS 13.4.1 with caution.
 Once you make the move, there’s no going back.